phueb/CHILDES-SRL/README.md

 For example, compare the architecture specified in `params.py` to the architecture of the state-of-the-art BERT-based SRL tagger [here](https://github.com/allenai/allennlp/blob/master/training_config/bert_base_srl.jsonnet)

+Moreover, no next-sentence prediction objective is used during training, as was done in the original implementation.
+This reduces training time, code complexity and [learning two separate semantic spaces](https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1117&context=scil).

 ## Working with the AllenNLP toolkit

 * Utterances are loaded from text file